It’s 2019, 45 years since the Health and Safety at Work Act 1974 was implemented. So what is it, after 45 years, that we are still getting wrong?

 - Other regulations require action in response to hazards, or in industries where hazards are particularly high

-These laws do not allow for excuses about barriers of any kind, it is your responsibility to ensure your staff understand how to fulfil their roles safely and without risk.
+These laws do not allow for excuses about barriers of any kind, it is your responsibility to ensure your staff understands how to fulfill their roles safely and without risk.
 Using CRAMS to manage this makes creating new policies and method statements simpler than ever before, with hundreds of helpful hints and pre-set choices to give even the most health-and-safety-phobic manager the tools they need to be compliant and provide the documentation they are legally expected to.